Two-row stonecrop

 Sedum spurium

 Two-row stonecrop (Sedum spurium) is a groundcover suited to the Colorado Front Range.
-It matures to about 2–6 in tall and 12–24 in wide, needs low to medium water, and prefers full sun to part.
+It matures to about 2–6 in tall and 12–24 in wide, needs low to medium water, and prefers full sun to partial shade.
 Bombproof succulent groundcover.
 Excellent winter color in 'Dragon's Blood'.

 Photos